ramiel/streamfp/README.md

 );
 ```

-## Compose
+## compose

-Compose is a better pipe. `pipe` has the disvantage that you should listen to the `error` event of each intermediate stream.
+Compose is a better `pipe`.
+`pipe` has the disvantage that you should listen to the `error` event of each intermediate stream.

 ```js
 const res = stream